ManimCommunity/manim/docs/source/tutorials/using_text.rst

 -------------------

 By disabling ligatures you would get a one-to-one mapping between characters and submobjects.
-This would fix some issues with coloring text.
+This fixes the issues with coloring text.

 .. warning::